gamemanual0/gm0/source/docs/awards/notebook.rst

 A trap many teams fall into is that a longer notebook is a better notebook, especially if it's actually quality writing.
 Unfortunately, that is not necessarily true.

-At shorter competitions, judges don't have a lot of team to peruse your notebooks.
+At shorter competitions, judges don't have a lot of time to read your notebooks.
 They will likely take a cursory scan at every page and take a more detailed look at certain pages.
 Thus, even if you do write a great but long notebook, they might miss the highlights and rank you lower than you should have.
 The solution to this is to create a condensed notebook.

 This is where you make a purposeful effort to get rid of redundancies and make sure everything written in the notebook serves the purpose of being read and getting things checked off of awards.

-So if you know your state competitions are going to be more than a couple days write a long, detailed filled notebook.
+So if you know your state competitions are going to be more than a couple of days, write a long, detailed filled notebook.
 But if it is only a day long, write with every section having a purpose.

 Handwritten vs Typed
 ^^^^^^^^^^^^^^^^^^^^

 This one is a team decision.
 Some teams swear judges prefer handwritten notebooks, but there is no proof for that.
 But if you're a small team or you would prefer to write, do that.
 Be sure that the handwriting is consistent and legible!
-Typed notebooks are a lot easier to organize, and judges will definitely be able to read it.
+Typed notebooks are a lot easier to organize, and judges will definitely be able to read them.

 Serious vs Charming
 ^^^^^^^^^^^^^^^^^^^